RAG for Mining: AI-Powered Knowledge Search for Operations & Safety

 RAG for mining is a retrieval-augmented generation system built specifically for this environment.
 It connects an AI model to your operational documents so that anyone on site can ask a plain-English question and get an accurate, source-cited answer in seconds.

-Instead of searching through folder structures, SharePoint sites, or binder systems, a safety officer asks: "What are the isolation requirements for the conveyor belt on Line 3?" — and the system returns the exact passage from the relevant SOP, with a link to the source document.
+Instead of searching through folder structures, SharePoint sites, or binder systems, a safety officer asks: "What are the isolation requirements for the conveyor belt on Line 3?"
+The system returns the exact passage from the relevant SOP, with a link to the source document.

 Mining has a documentation problem that most industries don't.
 The sheer volume of safety-critical procedures, combined with remote site conditions and rotating workforces, means that finding the right information at the right time is genuinely difficult.